 Since 2010 the Competition has been supported by the University of South Australia in recognition of the educational value of the Competition to students throughout South Australia.
 Our partnership with the University of South Australia provides students with valuable exposure to one of South Australia's leading tertiary institutions and affords the SADA access to the University's modern facilities.
 This partnership affirms the SADA's commitment to benefiting students' long term academic development and the University of South Australia's commitment to engaging with students of all ages through supporting worthwhile community programs.

 School Debating Co-ordinators interested in entering teams in the UniSA SADA Schools' Competition should, after reviewing the information below, visit the team entries page.

 Click here to download the 2017 Competition Program.

 The UniSA SADA Schools' Competition is run in a manner consistent with national standards set by the Australian Debating Federation and debates follow the Australasian three-on-three format.
 For more information about debating, please visit our education page.

-There are five rounds of debating for Junior and Intermediate A and B Grades, and five rounds for Senior A and B Grades.
+There are five rounds of debating for all grades.
 Each grade has a three round finals series.
 Debates are held on Tuesday and Wednesday nights from 6:30pm.
 Each round takes place over two weeks.

 Schools are grouped into geographical zones to reduce travel distance.
 Debates are held in school classrooms with up to ten debates simultaneously at any venue.
 The evening are co-ordinated by the SADA zone stewards, who help direct teams to rooms, organise adjudicators, and ensure the night runs smoothly.